Higher Curvature Inflation and the Species Scale: Scalar Potentials from f(R) Gravity

 and

-As such, under some assumptions we obtain that an infinite series of curvature corrections leads to an exponentially decaying scalar field with the same decay rate as one would obtain from compactification on a circle \cite{vandeHeisteeg:2023ubh}, independently on the number of dimensions.
+As such, under some assumptions we obtain that an infinite series of curvature corrections leads to an exponentially decaying scalar potential with the same decay rate as one would obtain from compactification on a circle \cite{vandeHeisteeg:2023ubh}, independently of the number of dimensions.
 For rational coefficients, if we assume some asymptotic spectrum $c_n = n^\alpha$, one can explicitly check:

 since for $\alpha<-2$, $F$ is convergent at $R=M_0^2$.

 To determine the second exponent $\lambda$, we define the rescaled potential

 and compute